 If you encounter challenges when trying to return your package using our return label, you can read about the use of the label here down below:

-The label we have provided is a special return label that functions like a letter.
+The label we have provided for some countries is a special return label, IBRS, that functions like a letter.
 Therefore, it doesn’t have a barcode like a standard return label.
 Since it works like a letter, the package won’t be registered when you hand it in at your local post office.
-However, they are legally required to accept your return package with our label attached, as it is prepaid, and the shipment to us is free of charge.
+However, they are legally required to accept your return package with our label attached.

 If the post office has any questions, you can inform them that the label is an IBRS label, and they can contact their supervisor, who can look it up in their system.